Killthebug/Bika-Lims-Wiki/Translations-and-localisation.md

 In order to rebuild the translation catalogs, you will need the following requirements:

-- the gettext package must be installed
+1) The gettext package must be installed
-- the [update_translatins] and [i18ndude] parts must be copied from [buildout.cfg](https://github.com/bikalabs/Bika-LIMS/blob/develop/buildout.cfg)
+2) The [update_translatins] and [i18ndude] parts must be copied from [buildout.cfg](https://github.com/bikalabs/Bika-LIMS/blob/develop/buildout.cfg) into your local buildout.cfg
-- In order to make a set of translations that may be pushed directly to bika.lims repository, the transifex client must be correctly installed, and your transifex login name and password must be configured.
-If this is not the case, then you'll need to comment out the 'tx push' and 'tx pull' lines in buildout.cfg or bin/update_translations files.
+3) In order to receive the latest translations, or if you want to make a set of translation catalogs to push to git, the transifex client must be correctly installed, and your transifex login name and password must be configured.
+If you want to use transifex, uncomment 'tx pull' and 'tx push' in bin/buildout.cfg

 ```
 1) run bin/buildout